ankane/dexter/README.md

 ## Single Statement Mode

-You can also pass a single statement with:
+You can pass a single statement with:

 ```sh
 dexter <connection-string> -s "SELECT * FROM ..."